 - 9 ounces white button mushrooms (finely chopped)

 - handful baby spinach

 - Bring a pot of water to boil.
 Add spaghetti and cook for 8-9 minutes, until al dente.
 Drain, rinse under cold water, drain again and transfer to a large mixing bowl.

-- In a pan over high heat, add peanut oil, celery and mushrooms and cook for 8-10 minutes, until mushrooms are beginning to turn a golden brown color.
+- In a pan over medium heat, add peanut oil, celery and mushrooms and cook for 8-10 minutes, until mushrooms are beginning to turn a golden brown color.
 Transfer to a bowl and set aside.

-- Put all the ingredients for the sauce in a blender and blend until smooth.
+- Put all the ingredients for the dan dan sauce in a blender and blend until smooth.
 Add sauce to the spaghetti and toss until the noodles are evenly coated.
 Season with salt until you are satisfied with the taste.